cobalthq/cobalt-product-public-docs/content/en/Getting started/glossary.md

-As defined by the Organization for the Advancement of Structured Information Standards (OASIS), the [Security Assertion Markup Language (SAML)](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=security) "... is an XML-based framework for communicating user authentication, entitlement, and attribute information.
-As its name suggests, SAML allows business entities to make assertions regarding the identity, attributes, and entitlements of a subject (an entity that is often a human user) to other entities, such as a partner company or another enterprise application."
+As defined by the Organization for the Advancement of Structured Information Standards (OASIS), the [Security Assertion Markup Language (SAML)](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=security) SAML is an XML-based framework for communicating user authentication, entitlement, and attribute information.

 ## SANS Institute